4 DAYS FROM $649

 Fly to Luxor, embark ship, and explore the amazing Necropolis of Thebes

-Unforgettable Moment: This afternoon we’ll explore the vast Necropolis of Thebes, a UNESCO World Heritage Site, it includes the Valley of the Kings, where more than 60 pharaoh’s tombs and burial chambers were cut deep into rock cliffs over a 500-year span.
-Exploring some of these sacred chambers — including the tombs of the powerful King Ramses II and the famous boy-king Tutankhamun — we’ll admire the elaborate hieroglyphs and paintings that adorn their walls with illustrative stories of lives and dynasties past.
+Unforgettable Moment: This afternoon we’ll explore the vast Necropolis of Thebes, a UNESCO World Heritage Site, that includes the Valley of the Kings, where more than 60 pharaoh’s tombs and burial chambers were cut deep into rock cliffs over a 500-year span.
+Exploring some of these sacred chambers — including the tombs of the powerful King Ramses and the famous boy-king Tutankhamun — we’ll admire the elaborate hieroglyphs and paintings that adorn their walls with illustrative stories of lives and dynasties past.
 Additional ancient wonders await in the nearby Valley of the Queens, a burial ground with as many as 90 tombs for the pharaohs’ wives and children.
 Before returning to your ship for lunch, you’ll also visit one of the most beautiful temples in all Egypt, Deir al-Bahri.
 The wings of this multi-terraced, colonnaded building are built right into a sheer rock wall, with a long processional wall in front.
 This royal mortuary is known as the Temple of Hatshepsut, who became Egypt’s longest-reigning female pharaoh following her husband’s premature death.
 Many scholars consider her one of Egypt’s most successful rulers, as her mostly peaceful reign was marked by prolific building, the establishment of new trade routes, and general prosperity.
 Afterwards, we’ll return to the ship for dinner.

 Scenic Nile cruising to Esna and Edfu